Skip to main content

 WATER QUALITY REPORT

-Serving 260K residents via City of Laredo Utilities · Laredo, TX drinking water is supplied by City of Laredo Utilities.
-EPA and utility monitoring commonly focus on issues such as Rio Grande contamination, Hard water, Disinfection byproducts.
+Serving 260K residents via City of Laredo Public water systems · Laredo, TX drinking water is supplied by City of Laredo Public water systems.
+EPA and public water system monitoring commonly focus on issues such as Rio Grande contamination, Hard water, Disinfection byproducts.
 Neighborhood water age varies with dead-end mains, fire-flow loops, and construction-related reroutes—small changes that can nudge taste, color, and DBP numbers at the tap.
 Use the ZIP tool to align this overview with the contaminant list and violation history for the exact PWSID serving your meter.

 Rio Grande contaminationHard waterDisinfection byproducts